xin3liang/ironic-specs/specs/approved/boot-from-volume-reference-drivers.rst

            the storage interface.

-  - Updating of the ``pxe.PXEBoot`` driver logic to support the creation of the appropriate iPXE configurations for booting from the various boot scenarios if the ``volume_target`` information is defined, iPXE is enabled, and a storage provider is available.
+  - Updating of the ``pxe.PXEBoot`` driver logic to support the creation of the appropriate iPXE/PXE configurations for booting from the various boot scenarios if the ``volume_target`` information is defined, iPXE/PXE is enabled, and a storage provider is available.

   - Updating of the ``pxe.PXEBoot`` validate interface to leverage a helper